edward-prosser/corda-docs/content/en/docs/cdl/cdl-overview.md

 As CorDapp designs became more complex, it was increasingly difficult to 'think in code'; there was too much going on to have confidence that all eventualities had been considered.
 As Corda transactions can represent high-value business activity where mistakes can cost material amounts of money, these considerations are especially important.

 With the latest version of CDL, we introduce approaches for standard implementations for CDL designs, which should further improve the reliability of CorDapps designed using CDL.
+See the [CDL to code](cdl-to-code.md) an d[Testing CDL code](cdl-testing.md) sections.

+We also have an example implementation of the Agreement Smart Contract that we will develop as we explain each of the CDL views, this can be found in the [corda/cdl-example](https://github.com/corda/cdl-example) repo.
+Although it is important to stress this is for guidance only and does not represent an R3 product, or code that should be relied on in production.